JorgeMHC/session-feedback-service/README.md

 ## How to run the tests

 For test I am using [Rspec](http://rspec.info/).
-All the unit tests are located in the spec folder on the root of the project matching project structure (models, controllers).
+All the function/integration tests are located in the spec folder on the root of the project matching project structure (models, controllers).
 You can run all tests with the following command.
 ```
 rspec .
 ```